 It’s fast at just 16 minute long, but it’s broken into segments that you can rewatch until you have the knots down.
 You can also ask questions and see other students’ work for inspiration!

 If you aren’t familiar with Skillshare, it’s a paid subscription service with nearly 30,000 courses (including many more macrame classes!).
-However, you can take advantage of a two-week free trial by clicking below, which is more than enough time to complete this course.
+However, you can take advantage of a 1-month free trial by clicking below, which is more than enough time to complete this course.

 Create a macrame wall hanging using 5 easy knots